What Is Swing in Drum Programming? The Secret Behind Groove

 The visualiser above lets you see and hear exactly what's happening in a 16th note example.

-Swing is one of those things that sounds like a technical detail but turns out to be at the centre of what makes music feel human.
+Swing is one of those things that sounds like a technical detail, but it's at the centre of what makes you feel the music.

-Get familiar with it – not just as a percentage you occasionally adjust, but as something you're shaping deliberately, every time you build a groove.
+Get familiar with it – not just as a percentage you adjust, but as something you're shaping deliberately every time you build a groove.